adclz/vif/packages/docs/docs/en/concept/core.md

 - It works on any IDE as far as this one supports Javascript / Typescript.

-- To make sure your code is really, really safe, Vif provides a simulator built with [WASM](https://webassembly.org/) that works in both browser & node
+- To make sure your code is really, really safe, Vif provides a simulator built with [WASM](https://webassembly.org/) that works in both browser & node.

+- The simulations are real virtual plcs that work-out-of-box with minimal configuration and no setup required (Yes, the snippets inside this documentation are runtimes and not animations).

-You can see Vif as as feature-rich strong-typed structured text code generator
+You can see Vif as a feature-rich strong-typed structured plc code generator

 ## In practice